elliotl03/FYP-Code/README.md

 'PCA_test' includes all relevant PCA calculations and plots for PCA calculations used in the report

 'fulcher_bands' and '230WattsTvib' are useful plotting codes used in the results section of the report

+Most code scripts still contain original file paths used in the ananlysis